 We made a brief stop to the toilet and at the visitor center to get some information about the treks.
 We ended up getting a hiking map for 1,100 yen, but I think this is not really necessary if you’re just doing the trek to Karasawa Hyutte.
 The trail is very clearly marked.
 I still recommend stopping by the visitor center just to get ideas about the trek route – and possible bear sightings over the past week.

 As I’ve said earlier, we allocated 2 days and 1 night in Kamikochi.
-We actually weren’t planning on going all the way to Karasawa Hyutte since I’m in my trimester of my pregnancy and we aren’t sure if I’ll be able to do long hikes.
+We actually weren’t planning on going all the way to Karasawa Hyutte since I was in my trimester of my pregnancy and we were not sure if I’ll be able to do long hikes.
 But once we got to Kamikochi Visitor Center and got more information, we realized it actually makes more sense for us to push through to Karasawa Hyutte.
 It was almost peak Autumn leaves color time and we did not want to miss a beautiful hike!
-Also I felt really good with my pregnancy and felt that I can do it.
-The weather was also looking to be very cooperative – it was cold and rainy when we arrived, but forecast for the next day was sunny all day.

 We decided to stick with our original plan of staying overnight at Yokoo-Sanso due to the rainy weather, and push through to Karasawa Hyutte and then back to Kamikochi the next day when the weather is good.
 We realize this is not the most balanced hiking plan, but I was also not super excited at the prospect of walking more than 3 hours in the rain on the first day.